ALD Connect continues to support expanding ALD newborn screening. Every baby should be screened for ALD.

 Nationally, the Recommended Universal Screening Panel (RUSP) contains the list of diseases for which the federal government recommends each state screen.
 The process for getting a disease added to the RUSP begins with the Secretary’s Advisory Committee on Heritable Disorders in Newborns and Children (SACHDNC) which reports to the U.S. Health Resources and Services Administration (HRSA), which is part of the United States Department of Health and Human Services (HHS).
 Once a disease is added to the RUSP, states are supposed to implement over time.
 However, the implementation can take more than 10 years.

-Several other states are moving forward to introduce legislation or are working with their newborn screening laboratories to begin screening for ALD in their state.
-Arizona, Colorado, Virginia, Florida, Iowa, Washington, Tennessee, Massachusetts, Maryland, Michigan, Minnesota and Ohio have all started the process to this goal.
-ALD Connect is pleased to serve as a resource to help implementation at the state level.
+As other states move forward to introduce legislation or are working with their newborn screening laboratories to begin screening for ALD, ALD Connect is pleased to serve as a resource.